 Flat fees with a combination of percentage-based fees are often done with consultants and services.
 There is not a typical finder’s fee for consultants as it varies very much with types of contracts and services.
 We’ve seen a bottom fixed amount to make it worth the person’s while, while also capping the top end.

 Other ideas on fee schedules and arrangements

-Are these referral fees legal?
+Are these fees legal?

-Highly regulated industries often have state or national laws or license rules that do not permit finder’s and referral fees.
+Highly regulated industries often have state or national laws or license rules that do not permit finder’s fees.
 Legal professionals, real estate, financial services, and automotive industries are the ones to be the most careful with.
 Check with your own state and or organization to be sure.

 You should also be aware of tax implications of these fees for business.
 The amount of fees paid to an individual in excess of $600 in a calendar year are subject to taxes by the recipient.
 It’s your responsibility to collect a W-9 form and issue a 1099 when you are paying more than $600 in a calendar year.